 Therefore, compared to when the Universe was extremely young, the amount of space that we can see today is billions of times larger.
 As the distance between them widens, the galaxies are also getting farther away.

 Humans continue to reveal the mysteries of the cosmos thanks to ever-improving technology, knowledge, and creativity.
-This endeavour is aided by and results in fresh insights and creative ideas.
+This endeavor is aided by and results in fresh insights and creative ideas.

 Article written by: Krishnapriya JR